 It makes sense that cooking equipment results in the most number of fires and property damage for eating and drinking establishments since it is a constant source of heat and fuel throughout the day.
 A major factor to also consider is why these fires aren’t properly contained or how they spread to the point of resulting in direct property damage.
 This leads us to our next important fact.

-If cooking appliances are not cleaned and maintained on regular intervals, excessive grease can build on surrounding surfaces.
+If cooking appliances are not cleaned and maintained at regular intervals, excessive grease can build on surrounding surfaces.
 These collections of grease buildup exist very close to the cooking surfaces, and if not removed can present a dangerous fire hazard.
 As well, failure to properly clean your commercial kitchen and associated vents and ductwork can cause large amounts of liquid grease to accumulate and has been directly related to the leading cause of eating establishment structure fires.
 This truly details the importance of keeping your commercial kitchen clean and maintained.

 Excluding the potential lives and injuries affected as a result of the fire, your property and livelihood are at stake.
 The more neglected and grease laden your kitchen is, the more likely the fire can spread to other parts of the building, or worse, to a building nearby.
 According to national averages, flame damages often remain contained to the building of origin where the fire started, but not the object that caught fire.
 This means that oftentimes other cooking equipment or property not directly involved in the fire become damaged.
-The cost of replacing equipment or restoring structural damage far exceeds the cost of regularly equipment and vent hood cleaning.
+The cost of replacing equipment or restoring structural damage far exceeds the cost of regular equipment and vent hood cleaning.

 Outside of required services, current codes, or “grandfathered” buildings, it is important to note how important it is to have fire preventative services/equipment in place.
-It is a direct factor to saving property as well as lives.
+It is a direct factor in saving property as well as lives.

-IN SUMMARY it’s important to have your kitchen equipment and exhaust system regularly inspected to ensure you are up to current fire safety codes.
+IN SUMMARY, it’s important to have your kitchen equipment and exhaust system regularly inspected to ensure you are up to current fire safety codes.
 By sticking to a routine maintenance schedule both for your cooking equipment and for your hood, vents, and ductwork, you are keeping your employees, patrons, building, and community safe.

 Your local Bare Metal Standard offers FREE fire safety inspections to assess your current risk for a fire.
 Call today and schedule an inspection and a quote for commercial hood cleaning services!